lebebr01/pdfsearch/README.md

 ```
 ## [[1]]
-## [1] "Often in surveys, key items are subject to measurement errors.
-Given just the"
+## [1] "Reiter, Maria DeYoreo* arXiv:1610.00147v1 [stat.ME] 1 Oct 2016 Abstract Often in surveys, key items are subject to measurement errors. "
 ##
 ## [[2]]
-## [1] "with high quality measurements of the error-prone survey items.
-We"
+## [1] "In some settings, however, analysts have access to a data source on different individuals with high quality measurements of the error-prone survey items. "
 ```

 The location of the keyword match, including page number and line number, the actual line of text, and a tokenized version of the text (raw text split by individual words) are returned by default.